Mexican cottontail: Description

-Behavior
+Behavior and ecology

-The Mexican cottontail's breeding season occurs throughout the year, but especially during the warm and wet summer months (March to October).
+The Mexicạn cottontail's breeding season occurs throughout the year, but especially during the warm and wet summer months (March to October).
 Mothers dig a nursery burrow to contain a nest before they give birth.
 The burrows are short, shallow tunnels averaging 23 cm long that end in a chamber about 17 cm below the surface.
 Nests are constructed of several materials including dry grasses, pine needles, and bits of woody plants.
 Oat straw and alfalfa hay are used in the nest as additional food sources.
 Nursing occurs at the burrow entrance until the young are about 12 days old; after the offspring are weaned, the mother closes the burrow entrance.
 The burrowing behavior of the Mexican cottontail more closely resembles that of the European rabbit (Oryctolagus cuniculus) and the pygmy rabbit (Brachylagus idahoensis) than other cottontail rabbits.

-Ecology, distribution and habitat
+Predators of the Mexican cottontail include red foxes, coyotes, the long-tailed weasel, feral dogs, the great horned owl, red-tailed hawks, and American crocodiles.
+Additionally, snakes are known to prey upon the species infrequently.

+Habitat and distribution

-The Mexican cottontail is found only in Mexico where its range extends from the state of Sinaloa to the states of Oaxaca and Veracruz, including the mountainous regions of the Trans-Mexican Volcanic Belt.
+The Mexican cottontail is found only in Mexico, where its range extends from the state of Sinaloa to the states of Oaxaca and Veracruz, including the mountainous regions of the Trans-Mexican Volcanic Belt.
 It ranges from sea level up to about 4,300 meters (14,000 feet).
-It occupies a wide range of habitats including tropical, temperate and dry deciduous forest, dense shrubland, grassland and cultivated or otherwise disturbed land.
-In central Mexico it is quite common in pine and pine/oak forests with a ground cover of tussocky grasses such as Agrostis, Festuca and Muhlenbergia.
-Predators of the Mexican cottontail include red foxes, coyotes, the long-tailed weasel, feral dogs, the great horned owl, and the red-tailed hawk.
+It occupies a wide range of habitats including tropical, temperate and dry deciduous forest, dense shrubland, grassland, and cultivated or otherwise disturbed land.
+In central Mexico, it is common in temperate pine and pine-oak forests with a ground cover of tussocky grasses such as Agrostis, Festuca and Muhlenbergia, while in western Mexico it tends towards drier forest habitats and pastures.
+Mexican cottontails in southern Sinaloa and western Michoacán can be found from sea level on the coastal plain up to the mountain slopes, where its habitat borders that of the eastern cottontail (S. floridanus).
+In mountainous areas south of Mexico City, its habitat borders both the eastern cottontail and the volcano rabbit (Romerolagus diazi).

-Status
+Threats and conservation

 The Mexican cottontail is common over its range and is classified by the IUCN in its Red List of Threatened Species as being of least concern.
 It is present in the La Malinche National Park at densities of about 27 individuals per square kilometer.
-Despite this, its numbers may be dwindling in areas where it is hunted and in others where its habitat is being degraded and overgrazing is taking place.
+Its numbers may be dwindling in areas where it is hunted and in others where its habitat is being degraded or overgrazing is taking place.